yashgugale/C-and-Data-Structures/README.md

 # C-and-Data-Structures
-Simple concepts of C and basic data structure
+Simple concepts of C and basic data structures